 - This Is What Poverty Looks Like (Think Progress; Mar 2015)

-The US has the 4th highest Income Inequality in the world (Inequality for All)
+- The US has the second highest childhood poverty in the developed world (24% and 34th over all)

 Poverty Myths Busted

 - Chasing the Dream: Poverty and Opportunity in America (WPBS)